marcin-chwedczuk/_blog/_posts/2019-09-19-ultimate-guide-to-scalas-match-expression.md

 }
 {% endhighlight %}

-Returning to matching instances, here a working example:
+Returning to the instances matching, here is a working example:
 {% highlight scala %}
 class JustInt(val n: Int) {
   // hashCode() omitted for brevity